-- Migrate your Nest Account to a Google Account if you haven’t already.
+- Migrate your Nest Account to a Google Account, if you haven't already done so.

 - Follow the steps in the Home app to set up a Home & Away Routine.

-Note: If you use both the Nest app and the Home app, Home & Away Routines will work seamlessly with the Nest App’s Home/Away Assist.
-In the Home App, "Home & Away Routines" is the new name for "Home & Away."
-And "presence sensing" is the new name for "Home/Away Assist."
-But they are doing the same thing behind the scenes.
+Note: If you use both the Nest app and the Home app, Home & Away Routines will work seamlessly with the Nest App's Home/Away Assist.
+In the Home App, "Home & Away Routines" is the new name for "Home & Away," and "presence sensing" is the new name for "Home/Away Assist," but they work the same way.

 Differences between Home/Away Assist and Home & Away Routines